kedro-org/kedro/docs/source/visualisation/preview_datasets.md

 The previews are shown as follows:

-Click on each dataset node see a small preview in the metadata panel:
+Click on each dataset node to see a small preview in the metadata panel:

 ![](../meta/images/preview_datasets_metadata.png)